hasadna/open-bus/ROADMAP.md

 			-   Departure - Yes / No → When?
 		-   Munge both data to a clean dataset for doing the stats
 			-   Infer arrival time at stop using the SIRI responses
 			-   Loop lines issue - how big is it?
+See [#50](https://github.com/hasadna/open-bus/issues/50)
 	-   Aggregate and enable drilldown
 -   How to handle changes over time -
 	-   Try to build an incremental database we can query?
 	-   Or, work directrly with GTFS files, use them for stats every day, and when we need something historical we’ll just go over the files one by one.